5-Minute Microwave Apple Cinnamon Crisp for One

 I’m a big fan of crumbles, crisps, and anything with a crumbly or streusel topping.
 Those buttery, brown sugary nuggets with texture from oats get me every time.
 But while I like baking crumbles, usually I don’t need or want a whole pan.
 It’s the type of dessert that’s really best served warm, with a big dollop of whipped cream or ice cream on top, and after the first, warm juicy piece, the leftovers just don’t measure up.

-No need to worry about leftovers here.
 This quick apple crisp serves one generously, or two more modestly if you feel like sharing.

 When I posted the 5-minute Fudgy Chocolate Brownie Microwave Mugcake with Vanilla Glaze, I wondered what else I could make easily and successfully in the microwave.
 Cooking things in the microwave can be a finnicky proposition, but this came out beautifully and quickly.